vero-code/celestine/README.md

 ### Planet Surface Textures

 All planetary surface textures are courtesy of NASA and available through their public science image galleries.

+> Note on Terminology: For code simplification, the term "planet" is used broadly to refer to all celestial bodies.
+This is for implementation convenience, acknowledging the Sun is a star.

 This project utilizes:

 - [NASA Science Image Gallery](https://science.nasa.gov/gallery)
   - [Sun](https://science.nasa.gov/image-detail/amf-gsfc_20171208_archive_e001435/)